bevy-cheatbook/bevy-cheatbook/src/programming/run-criteria.md

 To mitigate this, you could implement a [custom cleanup strategy][cb::event-manual], to manually manage the lifetime of the relevant event types.

----

-Bevy's [fixed timestep][cb::fixedtimestep] is also implemented using run criteria under the hood.